David Story, Online Piano Lessons from Toronto

 0 Comments

-What do I practice is the perennial question?
-Here are some of my thoughts gleaned from decades of my personal practice and observing countless numbers of students.
+What to practice is the perennial question?
+Here are some of the thoughts gleaned from decades of personal practice and observing countless students.

 3. Know what to practice.

 Repertoire is why we signed up in the first place.
+Work on problem spots first after listening to the recordings.

 4. Learn how to practice.
 If there is one overriding rule, it is this: Never play through a mistake.
 Stop and reason it out.
 Is the problem the notes, rhythm, fingering, dynamics, articulations, tempo?
 Consult your professional recording of the piece again for clues.
 Listen back to your own recording of the passage.
 What do you hear?